shristi482004/Spendwise-A-Java-Expense-Tracker/README.md

 Most people spend money daily on food, shopping, subscriptions, travel, and utilities — but rarely track where it actually goes.
 SpendWise solves this by providing a **structured, repeatable, and analyzable way to log financial transactions** and generate meaningful summaries.

+SpendWise is especially relevant for college students who are managing money independently for the first time.
+Most students operate on a fixed monthly allowance or limited income, without full financial freedom, and often struggle to understand where their money goes.
+Small, frequent expenses like food orders, subscriptions, travel, and shopping quickly add up, leading to overspending without realization.
+SpendWise helps students build early financial discipline by making every expense visible, categorized, and measurable.
+By tracking spending patterns, comparing income against expenses, and viewing category-wise summaries, students can learn responsible money management habits early, which is a critical life skill often missing from formal education.

 This project was designed to:
 - encourage disciplined money tracking
 - make spending patterns visible